baraclese/missing-vanilla-recipes/README.md

 # Adds missing Minecraft 1.6.4 vanilla recipes

-Adds the ability to craft
+A Minecraft 1.6.4 legacy fabric mod that adds the ability to craft
   * Mossy Stone (now known as mossy cobblestone)
   * Mossy Stone Bricks
   * Chiseled Stone Bricks

-Adds the ability to smelt Stone Bricks into Cracked Stone Bricks in a furnace.
+and adds the ability to smelt Stone Bricks into Cracked Stone Bricks in a furnace.